dotmpe/ok-lcars-sdk/doc/why.rst

+.. include:: ../.default.rst

 `OK!` is an experimental, personal "table" rendering project.
 The name is an homage to Mike Okuda, the graphics designer responsible for the iconic Star Trek LCARS interface designs.
 The main `ok` project is not public, due to IP concerns.

 Tables, speadsheets, diagrams are a powerful way to organize datums |---| pieces of data that suggest relations by horizontal and vertical ranking.
 This model is a classic one that goes back to the earliest of computing history.
 It was in 1965 already when Ted Nelson already conceptualized an abstraction of a speadsheet where each unique datum could lay not just in two dimensions (x/y, one row, on column) but in an infinite space, with endless dimensions.
 And where all data